Nanikworkforce/TET-Bloom/proj_readme.md

 ## 4. User Roles

 * **Super User:** System administrators with full access, primarily for setup and user management.
-* **School Leader (Observer):** Instructional leaders responsible for conducting observations and providing coaching.
+* **Administrator (Observer):** Instructional leaders responsible for conducting observations and providing coaching.
 * **Teacher:** Educators who are being observed and receiving feedback for professional growth.

 ## 5. Tech Stack (Proposed / To Be Determined)